 I knew there had to be some other way to feel better about my body than to lose weight, and that’s when I decided to try to “hack” my own mind.

 Last year was difficult.
-I hated my job although there was nothing objectively wrong with it.
+I had a strange problem: I hated my job, although there was nothing objectively wrong with it.
 My colleagues were great, the pay was great, and the hours were great.
-The only problem seemed to be; I didn’t feel like I was supposed to be there.
+The only problem seemed to be: I didn’t feel like I was supposed to be there.

-Believe it or not, that was the clearest way I could describe it.
-It was an intuitive, vague, hint of an idea that maybe I was meant to do something else.
-Though vague, the feeling slowly wore me down.
-Suddenly, I had no physical strength left in me, and the smallest things made me cry.
+In the beginning, it was an intuitive, vague, hint of an idea that maybe I was meant to do something else.
+The feeling grew stronger over time.
+One day, out of the blue, I suddenly had no physical strength left in me. …

 Buddhism seems to have a great reputation in the self-development community, which is why I, when I arrived in Thailand for my sabbatical year off, signed up for a Buddhist meditation “retreat”.